RohitMenon120192/portfolio/README.md

 ## PROFESSIONAL BIO.

-- As an Autonomous Systems Aficionado with over 6 years of industry experience, I thrive on seamlessly integrating mechanical and robotic systems with cutting-edge hardware and software development, driving innovation in autonomous systems.
+- As an Autonomous Systems Aficionado with over 6 years of diverse industry experience spanning mechanical design, systems engineering, automation, embedded systems, controls, and manufacturing, I specialize in seamlessly integrating advanced robotic and mechanical systems with cutting-edge hardware and software.
+My expertise lies in designing and implementing complex, high-performance systems, driving innovation, and advancing the field of autonomous technologies.
+With a strong focus on AI, I am exploring its transformative potential to optimize system performance, enhance decision-making, and foster dynamic interaction within autonomous environments.
+I am passionate about pushing the boundaries of engineering to deliver impactful, real-world solutions that shape the future of autonomous systems.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------